Storing reverse relation (or internal relation) metadata in a separate database table

 Internal relations are links between records in the same database table, like a parent record which links to multiple child records.
 Here too, you would sometimes like to store details about the relation itself as metadata.

-That possibility is now available in Axiell Collections but must be set up per desired reverse or internal relation in Axiell Designer 7.6.18093.4 or higher.
-Amongst your normal database structure files (.inf files) you'll create a special metadata database (which will contain records with the metadata per relation) and an equally special, so-called triple index which will associate the linked record numbers from the reversely linked database tables to the record number of a relevant metadata record.
+That possibility is available in Axiell Collections but must be set up per desired reverse or internal relation in Axiell Designer 7.6.18093.4 or higher.
+Amongst your normal database table structure files (.inf files) you'll create a special metadata database table (which will contain records with the metadata per relation) and an equally special, so-called triple index which will associate the linked record numbers from the reversely linked database tables to the record number of a relevant metadata record.
 The metadata database table won't get its own data source and screens.
-You'll have to add fields to the reversely or internally linked database structures and to relevant screens for data sources associated with the linked database tables, so that when a link is displayed (a link from an object to an exhibition for example), the relation metadata can be retrieved automatically and be displayed too.
+You'll have to add fields to the reversely or internally linked database table structures and to relevant screens for data sources associated with the linked database tables, so that when a link is displayed (a link from an object to an exhibition for example), the relation metadata can be retrieved automatically and be displayed too.
 Such merged-in metadata can also be edited, as it must be created from such fields as well.
 In fact, a new metadata record will be created once a reverse or internal link between two records is registered and this record will remain associated with this link (via the triple index) as long as the link exists - on deletion of a link, the metadata record will currently not be removed - so even when a user changes earlier entered metadata for a reverse or internal link or empties the metadata field(s), the link will still be associated with the originally created metadata record and any changes to the contents of the metadata fields will simply be processed in that metadata record.
 Once (after editing) a record with prior reverse links (from before you set up the metadata functionality) is saved, new metadata records will automatically be created for all those existing links, even though they do not contain any metadata (yet).

 You can also search the contents of metadata fields.